-With new developments already underway and on the horizon—such as The Lane II and Arlington Gateway—combined with the pressures of a growing region, City Council has approved a contract with OHM Advisors, to take a detailed look at the district to better understand the impacts of future growth and put in place a framework to guide this growth in a way that best benefits the community.
+With new developments already underway and on the horizon—such as The Lane II and Arlington Gateway—combined with the pressures of a growing region, City Council retained OHM Advisors to take a detailed look at the district to better understand the impacts of future growth and put in place a framework to guide this growth in a way that best benefits the community.
 This resulted in an extensive public engagement process, study effort, and creation of the Lane Avenue Planning Study, which was approved by Council in September 2020.

 The Lane Avenue Planning Study process included:

 - A detailed review of pertinent guiding documents, such as the Master Plan, Unified Development Ordinance, past studies and survey data.

 - Developing commercial streetscape standards to enhance the district, with a focus on pedestrian activity, bicycle access, transit use, outdoor dining, and opportunities for public art and public gathering spaces.